gbousqu/create_html_from_gdoc/README.md

 4. Enter a Google Doc URL or use the picker to select a document
 5. Click "Generate HTML Site" to process the document
 6. The generated site will open in a new tab and can be found in the `output` directory
+7. Navigate through the document sections using the generated tab menu

 ## File Structure